Below are a couple of public talks I've given recently.

 - Mobile Architecture at Scale

 Sharing my advice on mentoring developers.
-Read my related blog posts on mentoring practices I've seen work well.
+See my related blog posts on mentoring practices for software engineers that work well.

 - Seniority for software engineers: a tech talk